 Once that high-interest debt is paid off, aim to establish what I consider a full emergency fund.
 This amount varies, depending on your personal circumstances, but generally you’ll want to sock away between three and six months of living expenses.
 Entrepreneurs and those with little job security should consider a larger emergency fund, perhaps equal to one or two years of expenses.
 Retirees will also want to hold a few years of spending money in a cash reserve, so their lifestyle won’t be threatened by hefty medical expenses or a financial market downturn.
 Sound excessive?
 Remember, at times of trouble, that cash buffer may be your most prized asset.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include More to Come, Pass It On, A Great Gift and Bad Timing.
+Ross’s previous articles include More to Come, Pass It On, A Great Gift and Bad Timing.
 Follow Ross on Twitter @RossVMenke.